From Finance to Fiction

 Ed Protzel's Long and Winding Road to Publication

-Ed Protzel attempts to provide fundamentally different experiences for the reader, at once tense, touching, ironic, tragic, and funny, often with conflicting ideas playing out—and myriad twists, turns and surprises.
-Ed likes surprises.
+In all my writing, I attempt to provide fundamentally different experiences for the reader, at once tense, touching, ironic, tragic, and funny, often with conflicting ideas playing out—and myriad twists, turns and surprises.

-A mix of a Jewish father and a part-Cherokee mother, Ed lived for a short time in an orphanage when his parents divorced.
-After high school, he left home to live in St. Louis’ Gaslight Square entertainment district, among its collection of artists, entertainers, and in his words, “lunatics, druggies, and driftwood denizens.”
-This experience gave Ed his unique perspective, which is reflected in many of his fictional characters—outsiders and gamesters, male and female, on lonely, often deadly, quests, seeking justice, love, and fulfillment against society’s blindness.
+I live in St. Louis where I grew up, a mix of a Jewish father and a part-Cherokee mother.
+I lived for a short time in an orphanage when my parents divorced.
+After high school, I left home to live in St. Louis’ Gaslight Square entertainment district, among its collection of artists, entertainers, lunatics, druggies, and driftwood denizens.
+This experience gave me a unique perspective, which is reflected in many of my fictional characters—outsiders and gamesters, male and female, on lonely, often deadly, quests, seeking justice, love, and fulfillment against society’s blindness.

-Ed split his professional life between working in securities management, while in his free time doing what he loved most—writing screenplays and later novels.
-Over the years, Ed worked at 20th Century Fox in Los Angeles and completed five original screenplays for feature film, one of which was optioned, and honored by Missouri Playwrights Association.
+I split my professional life between working in securities management, while in my free time doing what I loved most—writing screenplays and later novels.
+Over the years, I worked at 20th Century Fox in Los Angeles and completed five original screenplays for feature film, one of which was optioned, and honored by Missouri Playwrights Association.

 But fame didn’t come knocking.

-Earning a master’s in English literature/creative writing from the University of Missouri-St. Louis, Ed turned to novels, first transforming one of his Southern Gothic screenplays into what became The Lies That Bind, the first published book in his Civil War-era DarkHorse Trilogy, a process that took well over 10 years and many rewrites.
-Book 2 of the trilogy, Honor Among Outcasts, is due for release this fall, with the final book, Something in Madness, scheduled for 2018.
+So, after earning a master’s in English literature/creative writing from the University of Missouri-St. Louis, I turned to novels, first transforming one of my screenplays into what became The Lies That Bind, the first published book in my Civil War-era DarkHorse Trilogy, a process that took well over 10 years and many rewrites.
+Book 2 of the trilogy, Honor Among Outcasts, is due for release on Feb.
+2, 2018, to be followed by the final book, Something in Madness.